sgaliamov/blog/_posts/2021-05-02-illuminator.md

 }
 ```

 `ILEmitterFunc` functions are responsible for preparing values in the stack.
-And as you may guess, it can be much complex constructions than simple `Ldc_I4`.
+And as you may guess, it can be much complex list of constructions than simple `Ldc_I4`.

 As the result we get the fluent, convenient API with functional programming flavor:

 1. It uses the original naming of `MSIL` instructions, so you don't need to guess what `Ldc_I4_2` for example does. \
    It does exactly `generator.Emit(OpCodes.Ldc_I4_2);`.
 1. All methods have helpers with exact amount of `ILEmitterFunc` parameters that they need to execute.
-1. We can use output parameters to not break the fluent flow.
+1. We can use output parameters to not break fluent flow.
 1. A flow of instructions can be reused many times as it is a first class function now.

 ## Who it is implemented